In Exercises 35–38, use the power-reducing formulas to rewrite ea... | Channels for Pearson+

 Textbook QuestionTextbook Question

-In Exercises 35–38, use the power-reducing formulas to rewrite each expression as an equivalent expression that does not contain powers of trigonometric functions greater than 1.
-6 sin⁴ x
+In Exercises 35–38, use the power-reducing formulas to rewrite each expression as an equivalent expression that does not contain powers of trigonometric functions greater than 1. sin² x cos² x

 Verified Solution